SM City Tanza: Design

-The two-story and nearly 60,000 sqm mall's design was inspired by the chief means of livelihood in Tanza, which were farming and fishing, as well by the nearby beach resorts along the coastline.
+The two-story and nearly 60,000 m^{2} (650,000 sq ft) mall's design was inspired by the chief means of livelihood in Tanza, which were farming and fishing, as well by the nearby beach resorts along the coastline.
 Symbolizing warmth from the colors of the boats and the serenity of the sea, SM City Tanza's interiors have been configured in an L-shaped layout and provided with natural clerestory light that stretched across the mall area, including the Cyberzone.

-The ceiling was accented with curvilinear cove-light lines that depicted the ripples of the sea.
-The mall also has a 1,500 sqm events center, which was for activities and exhibits.
-It also featured a lush, landscaped indoor area, providing the mall with places to relax, shop and dine.
+The ceiling incorporates curved cove lighting designed to evoke the appearance of water ripples.
+The mall also includes a 1,500 square metre (16,000 sq ft) events centre used for activities and exhibitions.
+In addition, a landscaped indoor area provides space for visitors to sit, shop, and dine.

 Tenants

 Tenants include SM Store, SM Supermarket, Ace Hardware, SM Appliance Center, Watsons, Pet Express, Miniso, Uniqlo, Crocs, Surplus and BDO..
 The mall has five cinemas which includes the SM Event Screen, the first SM Mall to have it.